linagora/linshare/documentation/EN/administration/Use-OIDC-and-LDAP-same-domain.md

-# Using OIDC and LDAP server as user providers for domain  to search  users
+# Using LDAP server as search provider in case of OIDC user provider

+## Description

+Searching internal users (autocomplete) not already authenticated in case of OIDC user provider can be done if users are stored in LDAP server.

 ## Key Limitations

 - **No Auto-Provisioning**: LDAP search only - users won't be auto-created

-- **Anonymous Shares**: Unprovisioned users receive guest-like shares
+- **Anonymous Shares**: Unprovisioned users can get anonymous shares

 - **Search Scope**: Limited to LDAP branch defined in `baseDn`